 Once you take him indoors you can let him explore his new surroundings at his own pace.
 It's very important to supervise him at all times, even if you've 'puppy-proofed' your home to the max, he might surprise you!

 Start crate training right away, but don't expect your puppy to like it right off the bat.
-Start out with short periods in the crate, but be sure to ignore any crying and whining he does when he's in there.
+Begin with short periods in the crate, but be sure to ignore any crying and whining he does when he's in there.
 The lessons he learns early will stick around, I promise!

 If you have children, encourage them to be very gentle and quiet around the new puppy to begin with.
 A new puppy can get children over-excited, and this will overstimulate your new arrival too.